 Babies Bonding Classes to Prevent Child Abuse

-The goal of this program is to teach young mother the importance of bonding with their babies.
+The goal of this program is to teach a young mother the importance of bonding with their babies.
 They offer a 13-week “Bonding Right from the Start” course for pregnant women.
 Other topics taught are breastfeeding, soothing touch, child safety, eye contact and proper nutrition for brain development.
+Catholic Charities

 Supplement Nutrition Assistance Program (SNAP)

 SNAP benefits can only be used to purchase food items.
 Products that are not allowed are tobacco, alcohol, pet food, or paper products.
 When you are approved for TANF, your assistance will include SNAP, Medicaid and a monthly benefit check for rent, utilities, and basics.
 You will also get an EBT card to use to purchase food.
 SNAP Benefits

 You receive help, you must present: